-The land around Deception Pass was originally allocated and used by the military.
+After Washington became a state, the land around Deception Pass was allocated and used by the military.
 After World War I, the War Department intended to sell the site to private developers.
 After various protests, negotiations and agreements, the land was committed to the State of Washington March 23, 1922.
 President Warren G. Harding signed and transferred the nearly 1800 acre reserve for state park purposes.
 The agreement stated that the land was “dedicated to the uses and pleasures of the people forever.”
 The State Parks Committee accepted the tract as a state park on April 17, 1922 and formal proceedings and speeches in July made it a reality during which the Anacortes Chamber and Island County Farm Bureau held an inter-island picnic at “the picnic grounds of the park.” (either at today’s Cornet Bay or East Cranberry Lake)

 At this time there was no funding, management, or facilities even though the area was regularly visited.

 Deception Park State Park’s history is deeply rooted in the Civilian Conservation Corps (CCC).
 Created by Franklin D. Roosevelt during the Great Depression, his program was put in place as a strategy to help rebuild the nation.
 The CCC’s work in Deception Pass State Park was imperative to the Park’s success.
 Before corps-members arrived to start any kind of work, the area was still regularly visited without the accommodations we are used to today.
 Since there was no Park staff, the work was planned and supervised by the National Park Service.